stelabiju/mlops-pipeline/README.md

 Git Push
 ```

-The pipeline uses the Docker image:
+The Jenkins pipeline uses:

 ```text
 stelabiju/iris-mlops-api:<BUILD_NUMBER>
 ```

+as the Docker image tag.

 After a successful Docker build, Jenkins pushes the image to Docker Hub.